Get All Weeks Software Development Processes and Methodologies Quiz Answers

 Quiz 8: Software Architecture: Process

 Q1.
-The difference between subsystems and modules are:
+The differences between subsystems and modules are:

 Q2.
 Software quality attributes that we care about during software architecture are: